MicrosoftDocs/customer-insights/topics/iot-hub.md

 ## Obtaining your Connection String

-This step differs depending on whether you're connecting to an Event Hub or an IoT Hub; instructions for both are shown below.
+This step differs depending on whether you're connecting to an Event Hub or an IoT Hub.
+Instructions for both are shown below.
 Your connection string should look like this:

 ```
 Endpoint=sb://your-endpoint.servicebus.windows.net/;SharedAccessKeyName=key-name;SharedAccessKey=your-access-key;EntityPath=your-entity-path